 If you’re in Granada this July, you can’t miss “Cautivada por Granada” for a free, unique and authentic experience of the city.
-Granada Insider caught up with the artist – Natasha Phillips – to find out the story behind the exhibition and talk about her life as a British artist living in Granada.
+Granada Insider caught up with the artist – Natasha Phillips – to find out the story behind the exhibition and talk about her life as an artist living in Granada.

 Natasha, tell us about the exhibition.

 The exhibition consists of over twenty original paintings of streets, views and landscapes around Granada – each one with a story behind it.
 This exhibition came around just in time for the 10th anniversary of my first visit to Granada, all the way back when I was a uni student studying Spanish abroad.
 I fell in love with the city that summer and came back as soon as I could.
 Granada just has something special; there’s something about its light and the feel of its streets… It tends to pull people back!
 I find walking around Granada to be a great tonic for the soul.
 If I’m having a bad day or feeling in need of a boost I just go and walk around my favourite places and I always find something to make me smile.
 There are so many beautiful sights and I feel lucky to be able to enjoy them.
 That’s what I wanted to transmit with this exhibition – not just Granada’s beauty but its unique spirit.